pramod-Paratabadi/Smart-Tracker-COVID-19/README.md

 Abstract:
 Now a days whole world facing the novel Corona Virus, to track the spread of novel Corona Virus country-wise, details of confirmed cases, deaths and Recovered, awareness regarding COVID-19.
 This Android app was created to spread awareness about the covid -19 virus.
 It contains the following functionalities:

-1. Displays relevant news about covid-19 by extracting data from various internet sources
+1. Displays relevant news about covid-19 by extracting data from various news sources.
-2. Realtime Dashboard that tracks the recent cases of covid-19 across the globe
+2. Realtime Dashboard that tracks the recent cases of covid-19 across the globe/ across the states in India
 3. ChatBot which ask users certains questions and based on their interaction make recommendation.